 For many reasons a private investigator may be helpful.
 But just as you exercise great care when you choose your lawyer, so too it’s important to be selective in hiring a private investigator.
 You should not be penny-wise and pound-foolish.
 You don’t want to try to save a thousand dollars by hiring a cut-rate private investigator, only to later find he can’t get the job done, and you’re left to pay alimony.

-If you are going through a divorce and need to discuss it with an attorney, please do not hesitate to contact the lawyers at Holland & Usry, P.A. at 864.582.0416 or toll-free at 888.230.1841 for your confidential consultation.
+If you are going through a divorce and need to discuss it with an attorney, please do not hesitate to contact the lawyers at Holland & Usry, P.A. toll-free at 888.230.1841 for your confidential consultation.